fun to do kids st pauls cathedral london england Travel for Kids

 Get to St. Paul's early before it gets crowded, and climb up to the Whispering Gallery in the huge dome above the church floor.
 The acoustics are so good you can hear someone whispering on the other side of the gallery (we heard the gallery guards gossiping).
 Continue climbing up to the Stone Gallery, and up to the highest gallery, for a pigeon's eye view of London.

 The crypt is packed with tombs of admirals and military heroes, most notably Nelson and Wellington.
-(Tip: Free with the London Pass .)
+(Tip: Included in the London Pass .)

-Walk along the Thames (Victoria Embankment) – Talk a stroll along Victoria Embankment from Blackfriar's Bridge to Westminster.
+Walk along the Thames (Victoria Embankment) – Take a stroll along Victoria Embankment from Blackfriar's Bridge to Westminster.
 There are gardens on one side, and broad sidewalks along the Thames itself.

-Don't miss Cleopatra's Needle, an Egyptian obelisk.
+Don't miss Cleopatra's Needle, an Egyptian obelisk more than 3,500 years old.
 The poor obelisk had quite a trip from Alexandria.
 It was sunk in the Bay of Biscay, dredged up, and finally put here along the Thames.

 travel for kids | england | london | around st. paul's cathedral